2025/2026 Winter Season Rules

 E.Roster Restrictions

-• No individual may appear on the roster for two teams competing in the same division.
+• No individual may appear on the roster for two teams that are competing in the same division OR the same age group.

 F.Game Administration